-- 1. UHA will conduct an Intensive Care Coordination (ICC) assessment of other members, including children age 18 and under, upon referral or after an initial-health risk screening as set forth below.
-All referrals for ICC assessments shall be responded to by the CCO within in one (1) business day of receipt of the referral and the ICC assessment shall be completed within 30 days after receipt of referral or completion of an initial health-risk screening. - a.
-A health risk screening conducted under and in accordance with OAR 410-141-3868 indicates a member has special healthcare needs or other needs or conditions that may indicate a need for ICC services. - 2.
-UHA will have policies and procedures in place that enable early identification of members who have ICC needs.
-UHA will have an established process for responding to all requests for ICC assessments or services which will include, without limitation, the requirement to respond to all requests or referrals for ICC assessments or services within one (1) business day.
+- 1. All Screenings and assessments shall be trauma-informed, culturally responsive, linguistically appropriate and person-centered. - 2.
+UHA will conduct an Intensive Care Coordination (ICC) assessment of members, including children age 18 and under, upon referral or after an initial-health risk screening as set forth below.
+All referrals for ICC assessments shall be responded to by the CCO within in one (1) business day of receipt of the referral and the ICC assessment shall be completed within 30 days after receipt of referral or completion of an initial health-risk screening (except as discussed below). - a.
+A health risk screening conducted under and in accordance with OAR 410-141-3865 indicates a member has special healthcare needs or other needs or conditions that may indicate a need for ICC services. - 3.
+UHA has policies and procedures in place that enable early identification of members who have ICC needs.
+UHA has an established process for responding to all requests for ICC assessments or services which will include, without limitation, the requirement to respond to all requests or referrals for ICC assessments or services within one (1) business day.
 Associated policies are: - a.
-CE15 Specialty Health Care Services; - b.
-CE18 Integrated Care Coordination; - c.
-CE26 Behavioral Health Screening Care Coordination Intensive Care diagn Policy Name: Intensive Care Coordination Services (ICC) Department: Clinical Engagement Policy Number: CE16 Version: 6 Creation Date: 9/19/2017 Revised Date: 4/17/19, 7/26/19, 9/25/19, 12/5/19 Review Date: 8/10/18
+CE18 Integrated Care Coordination; - b.
+CE26 Behavioral Health Screening Care Coordination Intensive Care

+UMPQUA HEALTH CORPORATE POLICY & PROCEDURE Ultime Policy Name: CE16 - Intensive Care Coordination Services Department: Health Plan Operations Policy Number: CE16 Version: 8 Creation Date: 09/19/2017 Revised Date: 4/17/19 7/26/19 9/25/19 12/5/19 5 /20/21 2/24/22